-Management Discussion and Analysis for the year ended December 31, 2016
+Management Discussion and Analysis for the Quarter ended March 31, 2017

-This Management Discussion and Analysis ("MD&A") should be read in conjunction with Aurcana Corporation's (the "Company" or "Aurcana") condensed interim consolidated financial statements for the years ended December 31, 2016 and 2015 (the "Consolidated Financial Statements"), and the related notes thereto, which have been prepared in accordance with International Financing Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This Management Discussion and Analysis ("MD&A") should be read in conjunction with Aurcana Corporation's (the "Company" or "Aurcana") unaudited condensed interim consolidated financial statements for the quarter ended March 31 2017 and 2016, and the related notes thereto, which have been prepared in accordance with International Financing Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
 This MD&A contains "forward-looking statements", including, but not limited to, statements regarding the Company's expectations, strategic plans, exploration budgets and mineral resource estimates.
-The information in this MD&A is current to April 20, 2017.
+The information in this MD&A is current to May 25, 2017.